NewNepal-org/newnepal-website/src/pages/mission.md

 - Provides a safe space for all Nepali youth identities to unite and participate in critical dialogue pertaining to Nepal's future
 - Promotes youth agenda, political participation, awareness, and civil discourse

-## Membership
+## Participation

-Only people of Nepali origin can participate as members.
+Only people of Nepali origin can participate in program events.
 Diaspora welcome.

 ## Funding